fatjonfreskina/Learn-Vuejs/FormCode/Content.md

 - We use the v-bind directive to set the value of the disabled property on a “Submit” button to the value of a computed property called formIsValid
 - formIsValid will contain some logic that checks the values stored on the Vue app and returns a boolean representing whether or not the form is valid
 - If the form is valid, formIsValid will return true and the disabled property will not be present on the “Submit” button, keeping the button enabled
-- If the form is not valid, formIsValid will return false and the button will be disabled
+- If the form is not valid, formIsValid will return false and the button will be disabled.